henrikel/LEDCube/README.md

 # LEDCube
-A 4x4x4 RGB LED cube
+A 4x4x4 RGB LED cube running on an AVR Atmega 328.